Projects

 fredato is in operation and is continuously being further developed and supplemented with new components.
 In doing so, the platform is currently only available to project partners.
 With the feedback of the researchers involved, the platform will be successively adapted to the needs of the scientists.

-The Research Data Management is involved in the Infrastructure Project (INF) and coordinates data management within the various Collaborative Research Centers (CRC).
+The Working Group Research Data Management is involved as Infrastructure Project (INF) and coordinates data management within the partnered collaborative research projects.

 The Deutsche Forschungsgemeinschaft (DFG) is funding the new Collaborative Research Center (CRC) 1597 Small Data with more than 11 million euros from October 2023 to June 2027.
 Headed by Prof. Dr. Harald Binder, the CRC will develop methods to discover complex patterns in small data sets using AI techniques and modeling.
 The interdisciplinary approach involves collaboration between computer science, mathematics, statistics, biomedicine and systems modeling.